carmine560/blogger-posts/README.md

     * `SCOPE`
     * `CLIENT_ID`
     * `CLIENT_SECRET`
  3. Execute `google-oauth-token.sh -C`, and open the URL in your browser.
-Then replace the value of the `authorization_code` variable in the configuration file with the value of the `code` of a returned URL in the address bar.
+    Then, replace the value of the `authorization_code` variable in the configuration file with the value of the `code` of a returned URL in the address bar.
  4. Execute `google-oauth-token.sh -T` to store tokens in the configuration file.